qianyuzqy/TransVOD_Lite/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/transvod-end-to-end-video-object-detection/video-object-detection-on-imagenet-vid)](https://paperswithcode.com/sota/video-object-detection-on-imagenet-vid?p=transvod-end-to-end-video-object-detection)

-This repository is an official implementation of the paper TransVOD:End-to-End Video Object Detection with Spatial-Temporal Transformers(https://ieeexplore.ieee.org/document/9960850), espeically the code of TransVOD Lite.
+This repository is an official implementation of the paper [TransVOD:End-to-End Video Object Detection with Spatial-Temporal Transformers](https://ieeexplore.ieee.org/document/9960850), espeically the code of TransVOD Lite.

 :bell: We are happy to announce that TransVOD was accepted at **IEEE TPAMI**.

-:bell: We are happy to announce that our method is the first work that achieves 90% mAP on ImageNet VID dataset.. :bell:
+:bell: We are happy to announce that our method is the first work that achieves 90% mAP on ImageNet VID dataset.

 ## Updates
+- (December 2022) Checkpoints of pretrained models will be released later.
-- (December 2022) Code and pretrained weights of TransVOD Lite released.
+- (December 2022) Code of TransVOD Lite released.

 ## Citing TransVOD
 If you find TransVOD useful in your research, please consider citing: